-Landacana Minimum etated Scena ario Landscape / Visual Impact Objective Sensitivit y of receptor magnitude of adverse visual effect to be avoided verse Definition of ual threshold to be Scenario 11 (B+ Butterwick/Walkway) Scenario 12 (B+D+ Butterwick/Walkway) severe effect upon sensitive local landscape character over a wide area. substantial adverse effects direct effects on high sensitivity landscapes.
-No groups of turbines to overwhelm the grain of the landscape in terms of The scenario as it stands exceeds the landscape capacity previously established for the area however when considered with the existing and consented turbine development within the wider area the proposed may be considered to be acceptable in terms of the scale and grain of the landscape.
+Landagana Minimum magnitude Minimum field of view Scena ario Landscape / Visual Impact Objective ual Sensitivit y of adverse Definition of act y of visual threshold in which stated impacts are to be avoided Scenario 11 (B+ Butterwick/Walkway) Scenario 12 (B+D+ Butterwick/Walkway) severe effect upon sensitive local landscape character over a wide area. substantial adverse effects direct effects on high sensitivity landscapes.
+No groups of turbines to overwhelm the grain of the landscape in terms of 0 The scenario as it stands exceeds the landscape capacity previously established for the area however when considered with the existing and consented turbine development within the wider area the proposed may be considered to be acceptable in terms of the scale and grain of the landscape.
 The size and spread of the clusters in this scenario when considered with the existing and consented turbine development within 10km of the proposed scenario is beginning to dominate and overwhelm the scale of the landscape, although to a lesser extent than scenarios with three or more proposed developments. landform and cover.
 Likely to be Acceptable Possibly Unacceptable To avoid over-dominant effects on the skyline.
-Turbines to cover less than a third of the field of view of the skyline (say 45°) from sensitive landscape 45° Buildings, stands of trees and other intervening vegetation are likely to restrict views of turbines from sensitive landscape viewpoints within 10km of the proposed scenarios. viewpoint.
-Possibly Acceptable Possibly Acceptable To avoid distortion of the sense of scale over a Avoid locations where there is a juxtaposition Large-scale turbines (i.e. tall turbines) can distort the scale of the landscape making the landcover (e.g. trees and dwellings) seem relatively small in comparison.
-The clusters in all scenarios avoid well defined landforms and changes in level. wide area. defined landform/change The distortion of scale caused by large scale turbines in the landscape occurs over a relatively limited but widely spaced area in this scenario.
+Turbines to cover less than a third of the field of view of the skyline (say 45°) from sensitive landscape cover less than a third of the field of view of the skyline (say 45°) from Buildings, stands of trees and other intervening vegetation are likely to restrict views of turbines from sensitive landscape viewpoints within 10km of the proposed scenarios. viewpoint.
+Possibly Acceptable Possibly Acceptable To avoid distortion of the sense of listortion of where there is a where there is a juxtaposition Large-scale turbines (i.e. tall turbines) can distort the scale of the landscape making the landcover (e.g. trees and dwellings) seem relatively small in comparison.
+The clusters in all scenarios avoid well defined landforms and changes in level. scale over a wide area. farms and well defined The distortion of scale caused by large scale turbines in the landscape occurs over a relatively limited but widely spaced area in this scenario.
 The distortion of scale caused by large scale turbines in the landscape occurs over a relatively limited but widely spaced area in this scenario.
 Likely to be Acceptable Likely to be Acceptable